-- Meckel's diverticulum is a vestigial remnant of the vitellointestinal duct on the ante-mesenteric border of the ileum.
+- Meckel's diverticulum is a vestigial remnant of the vitello-intestinal duct and is the most common malformation of the GI tract.

 - It is often remembered as occurring in 2% of the population, 2 feet from the caecum and being on average 2 inches in length.

-- It does not always cause problems and may be an incidental finding at operation or autopsy.
+- It usually does not cause problems and may be an incidental finding at operation or autopsy.

 - Around half may contain heterotopic tissue, usually gastric mucosa.

 - It can produce massive rectal bleeding in a child.
 It can, with associated vitello-intestinal bands, also cause volvulus.
 It can also cause intussusception or present like an acute appendicitis.